xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 Activating ModSecurity
 ----------------------

-ModSecurity initially runs in `DetectionOnly` mode, in which the WAF will examine HTTP(S) traffic, but not actually block malicious requests.
-This must be adjusted in order to ModSecurity to deny attack traffic.
+ModSecurity initially runs in `DetectionOnly` mode, in which the WAF examines HTTP(S) traffic, but not actually block malicious requests.
+This must be adjusted in order for ModSecurity to deny attack traffic.
 In the file `/etc/modsecurity/modsecurity.conf`, find the directive `SecRuleEngine`:

 .. code::